braze-inc/braze-docs/_docs/_partners/isv_partners/celebrus.md

 ### Celebrus connector for Braze Custom Attributes

 #### Step 1: Configure Connected details in Celebrus
 The Celebrus connector for Braze Custom Attributes sends custom attributes to an intermediate database, pre-formatted in the way Braze expects to receive it.
-In Celebrus you configure the connection details for the database - these will depend on what type of database you are using (e.g. Snowflake or Redshift).
+In Celebrus you configure the connection details for the database—these will depend on what type of database you are using (such as Snowflake or Redshift).

 #### Step 2: Configure Cloud Data Ingestion in your Braze dashboard
 This integration uses Braze's Cloud Data Ingestion product.
 Follow Braze's documentation to set up the Cloud Data Ingestion settings according to the type of warehouse you are using.
-In Braze, you will need to [configure the Cloud Data Ingestion settings](https://www.braze.com/docs/user_guide/data_and_analytics/cloud_ingestion/overview/) to accept data from the warehouse Celebrus is connected to.
+In Braze, you will need to [configure the Cloud Data Ingestion settings]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/overview/) to accept data from the warehouse Celebrus is connected to.

 #### Step 3: Sync data from Celebrus to Braze
 Celebrus captures and assigns unique identifier(s) to an individual such as email, phone, external_id or user alias and sends to Braze via CDI.
 This allows data to be synced to Braze for the same individual.

 Celebrus will use the defined identifiers to send the customer attributes that are defined in the Celebrus Profile Builder, but only when attribute values change.
 The integration currently supports attributes; events and purchases are planned for a future release.
 Note that the attribute names will be as defined in the Celebrus profile builder, so the attributes in Braze will mirror those in the Celebrus profile.
 These may need to be adjusted to conform to Braze naming conventions.
-For example, conforming to Braze's [standard attribute naming conventions] (https://www.braze.com/docs/api/objects_filters/user_attributes_object#:~:text=custom%20attributes.-,Braze%20user%20profile%20fields,-Important%3A%0AThe).
+For example, conforming to Braze's [standard attribute naming conventions] ({{site.baseurl}}/api/objects_filters/user_attributes_object#:~:text=custom%20attributes.-,Braze%20user%20profile%20fields,-Important%3A%0AThe).

 {% alert important %}
 In this release, attributes are sent as string values.
 Some attributes are lists (such as signals), which may be converted to arrays in a future release.
 There are no nested attributes.